JOHN HANCOCK AND THE BOSTON MARATHON

-2013 marks the 28th year of John Hancock's landmark sponsorship of the legendary Boston Marathon.
+2017 will mark the 32nd year of John Hancock's landmark sponsorship of the legendary Boston Marathon.
 John Hancock’s continued support of the Boston Athletic Association, which has directed the race since 1897, ensures the stability of the world's oldest annual marathon.

 REACHING OUT TO THE COMMUNITY

 Whenever John Hancock sponsors a major event like the Marathon, it is important for the community to benefit as well.
-John Hancock sponsors many community initiatives in coordination with the Marathon each year including the John Hancock Boston Marathon Non-Profit Program, the Adopt-a-Marathoner program and the Scholars & Stars track event.
+John Hancock sponsors many community initiatives in coordination with the Marathon each year including the John Hancock Boston Marathon Non-Profit Program, Scholars & Stars: Hopkinton and Scholars & Stars: Boston.

 The Non-Profit Program offers local organizations the opportunity to secure invitational entries into the race.
 These entries provide a significant fundraising opportunity and important exposure for these non-profits.
-In 2011 over a thousand John Hancock sponsored non-profit runners, including 100 John Hancock and Manulife employees, raised $5.3 million for 90 local charities and Habitat for Humanity-Canada.
+In 2015 over a thousand John Hancock sponsored non-profit runners, including 175 John Hancock and Manulife employees and clients, raised $10.6 million for 180 local charities and Pathways to Education Canada.

-The Adopt-a-Marathoner program, now in its 21st year, brings John Hancock’s elite Kenyan runners together with Hopkinton elementary students for a pre-race pep-rally in the historic town where the Marathon begins.
+The Scholars & Stars: Hopkinton program, now going into its 25th year, brings John Hancock’s elite Kenyan runners together with Hopkinton elementary students for a pre-race pep-rally in the historic town where the Marathon begins.
 Students study the culture of their running friends throughout the year and are introduced to the athletes during race week.

-The Scholars & Stars track event brings former Boston Marathon champions together with Boston high school scholar-athletes for small-group running clinics.
-In 2011 Joan Benoit Samuelson, Bill Rodgers, Greg Meyer, Catherine Ndereba and Robert Kiprono Cheruiyot shared training tips with 100 students at the Reggie Lewis Track and Athletic Center during race week.
-Boston Mayor Thomas Menino, John Hancock employee-volunteers and representatives from the Boston Scholar Athlete Program and Tufts University also participated.
+The Scholars & Stars: Boston is a track event that brings former Boston Marathon champions together with Boston high school scholar-athletes for small-group running clinics.
+In 2015, Boston Marathon champions Bill Rodgers, Greg Meyer, Wesley Korir, Sharon Cherop, and Caroline Kilel shared training tips with more than 300 students at the Reggie Lewis Track and Athletic Center during race week.
+John Hancock employee-volunteers, representatives from the Boston Scholar Athlete Program and Mayor Marty Walsh also participated.

 HELPING TO KEEP THE RACE RUNNING

-As principal sponsor, John Hancock has provided substantial financial resources, including the first-ever prize money in 1986, and has continued that tradition with a prize purse this year of $806,000, plus $220,000 for performance bonuses.
-During the past 27 years, the Company has awarded nearly $15 million in prize and bonus awards.
+As principal sponsor, John Hancock has provided substantial financial resources, including the first-ever prize money in 1986, and has continued that tradition with a prize purse this year of $830,500, plus $220,000 for performance bonuses.
+During the past 30 years, the Company has awarded over $18 million in prize and bonus awards.